NVision-Commerce-Solutions/Commerce365.Magento.Core.Public/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for Commerce 365 for Magento
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: erikrijn

 ---